Dungoler/N.I.-Project/README.md

 ## Downloading
 Download the **latest release**: **_N.I. v2.1_**.

+You could also extract the file is you want; as a folder, personally, it's more presentable, but choose what suits you.
 ## Features
 **_N.I._** provides a wide range of options to choose from, you can: